2021 San Jose shooting: Policy proposals

 San Jose officials invited other California cities to join an amicus brief supporting the state's appeal of Miller v.
 Bonta, which by coincidence struck down the state's 1989 assault weapons ban several days after the shooting on June 4.
 Although Cassidy did not use an assault weapon, Attorney General Rob Bonta cited the San Jose shooting in a statement opposing the ruling.
 Representative Zoe Lofgren of San Jose emphasized the need to pass the Enhanced Background Checks Act and the Bipartisan Background Checks Act, which are unlikely to overcome a Senate filibuster.

 Following reports that local law enforcement agencies were not informed by the Homeland Security Department of Cassidy's 2016 detainment, a department spokeswoman said the agency was working to improve information-sharing with other law enforcement agencies.
 Issues with information-sharing between agencies had been a problem in recent years and has sometimes involved high-profile incidents such as the storming of the U.S. Capitol and the Stoneman Douglas High School shooting.
-Liccardo met with President Joe Biden on July 12 to discuss strategies on combating gun violence in the U.S.
+Liccardo met with Biden on July 12 to discuss strategies on combating gun violence in the U.S.

 Following the shooting and rising anti-Asian sentiment in the United States, a petition was started, demanding officials to address concerns made by employees of the San Jose Public Library over their safety.
 The petition cited the library's lack of security infrastructure and procedures as reasons for the employees' concerns.